Philip DeFranco: Public image and influence

 Due to joining YouTube in 2006 and soon gaining a sizable audience on the website, DeFranco has been cited as a pioneer of both YouTube and new media, in general.
 Lucas Shaw of TheWrap described DeFranco as "one of the first video bloggers to find success on YouTube, and has since built", as well as having an, "entrepreneurial spirit and understanding of YouTube".
 DeFranco was described by The Washington Post as part of the first generation of YouTube's creators, with the publication writing, "there are the originals, the older ones who became famous on YouTube when the only sort of Internet fame that existed was random viral stardom: Phil DeFranco, Jenna Marbles and Hannah Hart, for instance."

 The Los Angeles Times has described DeFranco as, "the Walter Cronkite for the YouTube generation who generates hundreds of headlines in under 10 minutes".
 Sarah Kessler of Fast Company has referred to DeFranco as his generation's "Jon Stewart, if not Rupert Murdoch and News Corp".
 HuffPost has also likened DeFranco to Stewart, as well as Stephen Colbert and Bill Maher, commending DeFranco's ability to balance "important, controversial, and potentially dry topics" with pop culture stories.

 David Cornell of The Inquisitr News wrote that DeFranco is "one of the leading sources of news" on YouTube and one of the platform's success stories.
 Julia Alexander of The Verge has similarly described DeFranco as "one of the most notable voices on the site," while the publication's Lizzie Plaugic described DeFranco's content as being more akin to that of a gossip or tabloid outlet.
 Plaugic wrote "the biggest differentiators of gossip channels are the hosts.
 Philip DeFranco tries to position himself as an objective, buttoned-up talk show host, even though his eponymous show is all about his take on the biggest names in YouTube drama."

 DeFranco's ventures in creating an online media network have also been noted.
 Alex Iansiti of Huffington Post (now HuffPost) noted, "The Philip DeFranco Show is a great example of a media company to sprout out of YouTube".
 Variety similarly expressed that DeFranco has "built upon a cult following and turned his YouTube show into a bonafide media empire."
+By 2020, DeFranco's impact on the platform was well-established, with Lindsay Dodgson of Business Insider writing that he "is considered YouTube royalty".
+A late 2024 study by the Pew Research Center found that around 21% of Americans regularly get their news from "news influencers".
+A follow-up by Pew Research found no consensus regarding who came to mind when hearing the term "news influencer", though DeFranco was named by 3% of respondents, more than any other individual.